DonFrancis1/Fabric-Saturday/README.md

 # Fabric-Saturday

 ## Incremental Refresh in Microsoft Fabric
+### Ingest Data from On-Prem Data using a data pipeline
   To demonstrate Incremental refresh, we will be using  SalesOrderDetail table from the publicly available AdventureWorks2019 On-Prem database which will be ingested into a lakehouse using copy activity.
   A fraction of the SalesOrderDetail will be used: